mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 ### `onRemove`

 ICustomRenderer.[onRemove](/api/interfaces/viewer.icustomrenderer#onremove) is called when the renderer has been removed from the `Viewer` with the Viewer.[removeCustomRenderer](/api/classes/viewer.Viewer#addcustomrenderer) method.
 This gives us a chance to clean up our WebGL resources (and potential event listeners etc).
+Everything that we created in the `onAdd` method should be dispose and cleaned up now.

 ```js
 class WebGLCubeRenderer {